 Design & Build

-The lower part looks similar to other models, like the Pure Cool Tower, with a silver cylinder (other colours are available in the US) covered in small holes.
+The lower part looks similar to other models, like the Pure Cool Tower, with a silver cylinder (other colours are available in the US) punched through with small holes.
 Inside this section sits the filters.
 We found them a little bit tricky to install at first – it seemed like there wasn’t enough space – but we got there in the end.

 Once the filters are in and you’ve found a suitable power outlet you can get going.

-One feature the Pure Hot+Cool brings vs its predecessor (the Hot+Cool Link) in terms of the design is that a small LCD screen sits on the front.
+One feature the Pure Hot+Cool brings versus its predecessor (the Hot+Cool Link) in terms of design is that a small LCD screen sits on the front.
 This is really useful, giving you a nice way of interacting with the device.
-It it also on the Pure Cool Tower.
+It's also on the Pure Cool Tower.